All comparisons

 Who Easy Takeoffs Is Built For

 Easy Takeoffs is built for contractors, subcontractors, and estimators who need to measure construction drawings quickly and accurately.
 You are a small to mid-size operation, maybe one estimator or a team of five.
 You do not need enterprise document management or real-time PDF collaboration.
 You need to upload a plan, set your scale, and start measuring.
 You want to be productive in your first session, not after a month of training.
-You would rather skip the $440-per-seat-per-year subscription and put that money back into your business.
+You would rather pay $399 a year than $440 for Bluebeam Complete.
 And if you or anyone on your team works on a Mac, you want a tool that just opens in Safari or Chrome instead of forcing a Windows machine or a Parallels license.

 How to Switch from Bluebeam Revu